keithdoggett/tcx_rb/README.md

 Additionally, `Workout` and `Activity` implement the following:

-- `total_tps` - The sum of the trackpoints contained in the child laps.
+- `total_tps` - The sum of the size of trackpoints contained in the child laps.
-- `total_time` - The total "active" time of all the child laps (discounts time spent paused).
+- `time` - The total "active" time of all the child laps (discounts time spent paused).
-- `total_distance` - Total distance of all the child laps.
+- `distance` - Total distance of all the child laps.
+- `calories` - Sum of the calories burned in each child lap.

 ### Examples